winterwolf/typedobject/readme.md

 "m" = "member"        "ms" = "members"
 ```

 Now lets talk about "`logic`".
-It can be one of 3 values:
+It can be one of four values:

 - `"any"` - return **true** when `self` corresponds to `thing`;
 - `"not"` - return **true** when `self` **not** corresponds to `thing`;